Strong front is soaking Southern California, triggering flood alerts

 “But sometimes they’ll reform in the Central Valley and can impact the Sierras.”

-Storm system to sweep across the Lower 48 states
+System to sweep across Lower 48

 After exiting Southern California, the storm system will produce rain showers and mountain snows in portions of the Intermountain West from Monday night into early Tuesday before emerging in the Plains.